Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Discussion

-We have been very critical of the use and abuse of compression as a complexity measure and have been addressing this issue for more than a decade.
-When it comes to Assembly Theory, we think that the limitations of statistical compression cannot be rectified with another (disguised) compression algorithm of exactly the same statistical nature.
-Therefore, we are not advocating for statistical compression~\cite{zenilreview}.
-In fact, for more than a decade we have worked to move the field away from statistical compression and simplistic measures of complexity like AT.
+We have been very critical of the use and abuse of compression as a complexity measure before, and we have been addressing this issue for more than a decade~\cite{zenilreview}.
+When it comes to Assembly Theory, we think that the limitations of statistical compression cannot be rectified with another compression algorithm of exactly the same limited nature.

-The discussion around AT has been plagued by hype and obfuscation.
-However, we recognise the effort on the part of the authors to offer a more formal framework for discussion of the details relating to their index in~\cite{kempes2024}, unlike previous attempts with even more serious mistakes~\cite{Marshall2022TheoreticalAT}, ranging from an unnecessary proof of computability, (as if $\mathbf{LZ}$ or Shannon entropy needed proofs of computability) to baseless claims that it was a generalisation of algorithmic (Solomonoff-Kolmogorov-Chaitin) complexity~\cite{fridman2024}.
+In this paper, we are not advocating for statistical compression~\cite{zenilreview}.
+For more than a decade we have worked to move the field away from statistical compression and simplistic measures of complexity like AT towards recursive ones capable of more than statistics, like CTM and BDM.

-The authors have continued to make increasingly hyperbolic claims (including the most recent claims about AT's ability to explain the expansion of the universe~\cite{templeton}), to fail to cite and benchmark against previous work published in the literature, and to disseminate misinformation about theoretical computer science and information theory to the general public, even advocating that such contradictions or deleterious practices might be useful as motivation for future work~\cite{Sara2024BrianKeating}.
+We recognise the effort of the authors of AT to offer a more formal framework for discussion of the details relating to their index in~\cite{kempes2024}, unlike previous attempts~\cite{Marshall2022TheoreticalAT} that lacked any attempt to compare and engage with current literature and methods, moving away from other previous mistakes made by the same senior authors, ranging from providing an unnecessary proof of computability~\cite{Marshall2022TheoreticalAT} to baseless claims that AT and Ai were a generalisation of algorithmic complexity (Solomonoff-Kolmogorov-Chaitin) as voiced in~\cite{fridman2024}.
+However, the discussion around AT has historically been plagued by hype and obfuscation since its inception.